-Our vision is to see a world where people are free from exploitation.
-Where those involved in prostitution have the option to pursue genuine alternatives, free from constraints such as drug use, abusive relationships and poverty.
+Our vision is to see a world where people are free from sexual exploitation, and where those in prostitution have the option to pursue genuine alternatives, free from constraints such as poverty, drug dependency, and abuses of vulnerability.

 Beyond the Streets is a UK charity working to end sexual exploitation by creating routes out through working directly with women.

 We believe in life beyond prostitution and understand that change becomes sustainable when a person is empowered.

 We offer a safe space to be heard, and help women make a practical plan of bite size and achievable steps to realise her future.

 Reliable information and support is key for someone who is involved in selling sex.
 We journey with women to understand their situation and the choices available to them.

 We are there for women as they take practical and manageable steps that lead to a genuine route out of exploitation.

 Our services have been shaped by women with lived experience and we continue to consult with our service users.